 St Andrew’s Church History

-St Andrew’s stands very close to an early Bronze Age barrow and there is the possibility that both are situated on a Neolithic mound or platform, so we have 4,000 to possibly 5,500 years of history on the site.
-An extensive geophysical survey was carried out by Cranfield University last year and revealed two prominent hidden features: a large circular ditch around the mound and extensive outlines of a mediaeval manorial complex in the field to the west of the church.
-The size of the ditch suggests that the barrow is of a rare type and presumably was raised by a significant personage.
+St Andrew’s stands very close to an early Bronze Age barrow and there was the suggestion that both are situated on a Neolithic mound or platform, so we have 4,000 to possibly 5,500 years of history on the site.
+An extensive geophysical survey was carried out by Cranfield University in 2013 which revealed two prominent hidden features: a large circular ditch around the mound and extensive outlines of a mediaeval manorial complex in the field to the west of the church.
+The size of the ditch suggests that the barrow is of a rare "Bell" type and presumably was raised by a significant personage.
+A more detailed specific survey (2018 to 2020) of the barrow extends our current understanding of the site.

 The chancels of both parishes were leased out by St George’s Chapel from at least 1461, with the first lessee, "John Mychell of Marleborogh, marchaunt" ending up in the Town Hall gaol over a dispute about some "cuppes".
 The last lessee, William Liddiard died in 1841 and his trustees took on the lease until 1860.
 It must have been the trustees who employed William Butterfield (an eminent Victorian architect) to rebuild the interior of the church and to build the vicarage (now Tresco House).
 In terms of value, OSA parish raised marginally more income than OSG for the lessees.